Keynotes and Contributors

 Founder & lead architect of AKKA Architects, Stephanie is part of a new breed of young visionary architects, who operate beyond the nowadays-restrained realm of architecture.
 A strong advocate of value created through cross-disciplinary interactions, Stephanie believes that the most sustainable innovation will happen at the intersection of different fields.
 Sustainability, as she defines it is the daily innovative solutions & opportunities we ought to actively create for a sustained long-term future.

 Born & raised in the tumultuous city of Beirut, Stephanie quickly learned to navigate amidst an incredibly diverse, unpredictable, complex, & extremely lively environment.

 With the community of the ebbf, Stephanie has also founded the Action Labs, a worldwide initiative aimed at sustaining local communities of entrepreneurs contributing to a prosperous, just & sustainable civilization, through their daily work.
 In addition, Stephanie serves on the advisory & executive boards of a number of business & creative organizations, including the Stimuleringsfunds Creative Industry and Ebbf the international business forum.
-In 2017, Stephanie is launching her first book: Architecting Interaction: How to Innovate through Interactions.
+In 2017, Stephanie launched her first book: Architecting Interaction: How to Innovate through Interactions.